zaga35/townandcountryliving/README.md

 # Carnegie Fabrics Window Products
 I chose to analyze Carnegie Fabrics because they are a direct competitor for window products and also utilize internal manufacturing.
 See the results of my HTML data mining and a process explanation below.

-Recommendation: create an web scraping pipeline to automate the collection of competitor web data monthly for more impactful benchmarking projects.
+<b>Recommendation:</b> create an web scraping pipeline to automate the collection of competitor web data monthly for more impactful benchmarking projects.

 <ins><b>Product types:</b></ins>
 * <b>Semi-transparent (39 products)</b>